EtiTheSpirit/Extensibles/README.md

 ```

 # Limitations
-- Extensibles cannot perform property overrides at this time.
-  - This is the last entry on the to-do list for release.
-I want this feature.
 - Extensibles cannot detect construction of original counterparts for automatic binding.
   - Whether or not this is a good idea is debatable as every automagic feature makes it harder to debug and diagnose issues caused by this module; it creates a purposeful break or boundary in the code flow.
 - Extensibles cannot extend constructors or finalizers (but it *can* extend a `Dispose` method, if present).